izikeros/blog/content/posts/notes/databricks_potential_usages.md

 ---
-Title: Databricks Potential Usages
+Category: note
+Date: '2023-01-25'
+Modified: '2023-07-12'
+Prompt: What are the usual but still possible usages of databricks?
+Give me examples.
 Slug: databricks-potential-usages
-Date: 2023-01-25
-Modified: 2023-01-25
 Status: published
 Tags: machine-learning, data-engineering, databricks
-Category: note
-prompt: What are the usual but still possible usages of databricks?
-Give me examples.
+Title: Databricks Potential Usages
 ---
 Databricks is a cloud-based platform for big data processing and analytics.
 Here are some common use cases: